 Why didn’t I find out about this sooner?!
 How do I apply?

 If you’re thinking about applying, I would LOVE for you to use my referral link.
+(If you need a referral code, mine is 01C3AA).
 VIPKID encourages current teachers to help new teachers with the process by rewarding us with a little extra bonus each month – which in turn helps me keep this blog up and running to help other new teachers!
 Click HERE for my teacher referral page, and definitely let me know if you have any questions during any of the process!
 And who knows, it could turn out to be one of the best decisions of your life!

 Already applied?
 Shoot VIPKID an email at email@example.com and let them know Carolyn Meadors referred you – and then Click HERE for how to Prepare for your Interview and Demo Lesson!